 The concept of volunteering and helping others less fortunate is the hallmark of what made America great.
 No other country donates more money, time, and effort than the USA.
 Many schools, both undergraduate and graduate, along with some employers ask about what the prospective student/employee has done for their community and/or what volunteering they have completed.

 I get multiple emails daily from different groups on my campus that are recruiting volunteers for the charity de jour.
-Should we, as society applaud them for their efforts?
-Or is there something in the underbelly of college based volunteerism that is not so great?
+Should we, as a society applaud them for their efforts?
+Or is there something in the underbelly of college-based volunteerism that is not so great?

 Webster’s definition of “volunteer” is one who renders a service or takes part in a transaction while having no legal concern or interest.
 Do we not have an interest?
-Of course we do, we desire to a good grade, to pass the course, and graduate.
-We have incentive to volunteer and participate in service-learning.
+Of course, we do, we desire a good grade, to pass the course, and graduate.
+We have an incentive to volunteer and participate in service-learning.

 This as a whole is problematic for the concept of volunteering or helping those less fortunate.
 If schools and employers continue to insist on students fulfilling these requirements, we as a society will create a population greedier than its current state.
 These students will become CEOs, supervisors, and leaders of this nation who will only see volunteerism as something that should come with an incentive.

 Service-learning as we call it, should be organic, something that is taught to us by our parents growing up, by our local communities as a way to take care of each other.
 Not as a means to gain a passing grade or make your campus organization look virtuous.